cloudera-labs/hms-mirror/README.md

                                                    will use prescriptive sorting by adding
                                                    'DISTRIBUTE BY' to transfer SQL. default: false -sf,--skip-features                               Skip Features evaluation.
+ -slc,--skip-link-check                            Skip Link Check.
+Use when going between or to
+                                                   Cloud Storage to avoid having to configure hms-mirror with storage credentials and
+                                                   libraries.
+This does NOT preclude your Hive Server 2 and compute environment from such requirements.
  -slt,--skip-legacy-translation                    Skip Schema Upgrades and Serde Translations -smn,--storage-migration-namespace <namespace>    Optional: Used with the 'data strategy
                                                    STORAGE_MIGRATION to specify the target